 the walking and soaked from being forced through the river.
 The next day they were walking close to Cazin and the Bosnian police stopped them.
 The officers had already detained a group of people with backpacks on the street, the respondent claims this was “stopping them go on game”.

 The police officers stopped the pushed back group and told them “go to Lipa” (a camp 25km south of Bihac).The respondent said it took the group a total of 36 hours from their ejection across the border to the improvised shelter they were living (close to Bihac).
 Back at the squat, the respondent said he was still recovering from the ordeal.
 He and others were helped by local people after their return, especially to recover clothing and get some basic first aid for wounds sustained.
 The respondent said he was unsure about his safety in the building because local Bosnian police often raided it and took the inhabitants to the camp in Lipa.
 He did not want to be taken to Lipa because of the conditions inside and the isolated location:

 “No beds and some guys sleep in two, the situation for refugees is not good.
 [There’s] no shop or market, only one small shop, but very expensive, it’s a big problem”

-The respondent stated that sometimes large groups of people staying in abandoned buildings were taken en masse to Lipa by the local Bosnian police.
-But once driven there, sometimes the camp staff weren’t adimitting people, so they would be left waiting by the entrance and eventually leave, walking back to Bihac.
+The respondent stated that sometimes large groups of people staying in abandoned buildings were taken in large groups to Lipa by the local Bosnian police.
+But once driven there, sometimes the camp staff weren’t admitting people, so they would be left waiting by the entrance and eventually leave, walking back to Bihac.

 “They arrest here from squat and take to Lipa side.
 Why IOM don’t give Lipa card?
 Why they are shift you to here?”

-“we [adults] do not have that oppertunity, lockdwon for COVID-19 big problem for us”
+“we [adults] do not have that opportunity, lockdown for COVID-19 big problem for us”